 The Simon Cox Student Design Competition is an annual event brings together students from BC universities and colleges to create innovative assistive technology and home automation solutions for people with disabilities.

 Check out some recent capstone projects entered into the competition by BCIT’s Biomedical Engineering Technology students:

 Watch previous project videos on the BMET student projects YouTube playlist.

 Our graduates get work

 Every hospital and clinic needs biomedical engineering technologists to keep life-saving machines functioning at their best.
 Biomedical engineering professionals develop new medical devices and products to diagnose and treat patients.
 Work opportunities are dynamic and diverse, with room for advancement and flexibility.

 Creative.
 Innovative.
 Skilled.
 Biomedical engineering technology grads have numerous options.
 From hospitals, technical support, sales, operations, design, and innovation, grads can choose the field that best suits their skills and passion.

-Entry-level positions, such as a hospital biomedical engineering technologist (BMET), offer starting annual salaries of approximately $52,000.
+Entry-level positions, such as a hospital biomedical engineering technologist, start at salaries of approximately $68,000 in the public sector.

 Grads can work in:

 - Medical equipment field service